-During the Spring semester of the academic year 2018/2019 all 4th year students have histopathology practicals every second week on the István-street campus.
-Companion animal dissections are also offered every week on Tuesday (8:15-9:15 and 12:45-13:45).
+During the Spring semester of the academic year 2019/2020 all 4th year students have histopathology practicals every second week on the István-street campus, which includes companion animal dissections also.

-Group 1-2-3-4 will start on the István-steet campus on the week starting from 4th of February according to time table.
+Group 1-2-3-4 will start on the István-street campus on the week starting from 10th of February according to time table.

 Plenary practicals are obligatory, held every week on the István-street campus.

 The 8th semester closes with the final exam in special pathology.
 The exam consists of 3 parts.
-We check the knowledge of the students in dissection, histopathology and the theoretical knowledge (Pathology B, D).
+We check the knowledge of the students in dissection, histopathology and the theoretical knowledge (Pathology 1, 3).

 The final (5-scale) grade will be evaluated based on the performance during the whole exam.